 - 1. Power on the transmitter. - 2.
-Power on the aircraft. - 3.
-Hold both transmitter sticks to the inside bottom corners, and toggle the desired switch 5 times quickly (1 toggle = full up and down). - 4.
-The control surfaces of the aircraft will move, indicating the switch has been selected.
+Power on the aircraft.

+3. Hold both transmitter sticks to the inside bottom corners, and toggle the desired switch 5 times quickly (1 toggle = full up and down).

 TIP: Use the channel monitor to verify channel movement.